cym13/see/README.rst

 Dependencies
 ============

 This script uses curl and depends on an external video player.
-I reccommend mpv for this purpose.
+I recommend mpv for this purpose.

+It also relies on nodejs for websites that dynamically build urls although it is quite uncommon.

 License
 =======